Spectrum of invariant measures via generic points: Fourier--Bohr generic points

 \begin{rem} Note that the existence of the limit in \eqref{eq:Av=lim} is not enough to associate a unique measure to a point $x$.
 Every point such that the sequence $(\Av_n[f,\bar{\xi}](x))_{n=1}^\infty$ defined by \eqref{eq:WW} converges for every $f\in C(X)$ and $\xi=1$ is a generic point for some $T$-invariant measure.
 Indeed, let $x\in X$ be such that $\Av[f,\bar{\xi}](x)$ exists for every $f\in C(X)$ and every $\xi\in\bS^1$.
 Consider the map $C(X) \ni f\mapsto \Av[f,\bar{1}](x)\in\C$.
 It is a continuous positive linear functional on $C(X)$, so by the Riesz representation theorem there exists a Borel probability measure $\mu\in\mathcal{M}(X)$ such that for every $f\in C(X)$ we have

 Observe that \eqref{eq:integral_WW} implies $\int f \text{ d}\mu =\int f\circ T \text{ d}\mu$ for every $f\in C(X)$, which means that $\mu\in\MT(X)$. \end{rem}

-The lemmas below help us to decide whether a point is Wiener--Wintner $\mu$-generic.
+The lemmas below help us decide whether a point is Fourier--Bohr $\mu$-generic.
 We omit their straightforward proofs.
 Recall that $\clspn(\cD)$ stands for the closure of the linear span of $\cD\subset C(X)$ in the $\sup$-norm $\norm{\cdot}_\infty$.

 \begin{lem} Let $x\in X$ and $\xi\in\bS^1$.
 If $(n(k))_{k=1}^\infty\subseteq\N$ is strictly increasing and $\cD\subseteq C(X)$ are such that for every $f\in\cD$ the sequence $(\Av_{n(k)}[f,\bar{\xi}](x))_{k=1}^\infty$ has a limit $\Phi_\xi(f)$, then the map $\clspn(\cD)\ni f\mapsto \Phi_\xi(f)\in\C$ is well-defined, continuous, and linear. \end{lem}